ColdFusionX/ColdFusionX.github.io/_posts/2020-09-07-RemoteHTB.md

 VGAuthService.exe             3028                            0     10,068 K
 vmtoolsd.exe                  3036                            0     18,348 K
 ```
-I found an awesome article [**here**](https://whynotsecurity.com/blog/teamviewer/).
-Apparently, TV uses static keys to encrypt/decrypt crendentials of the stored password.
+I found an awesome article on TeamViewer [**here**](https://whynotsecurity.com/blog/TeamViewer/).
+Apparently, TV uses static keys to encrypt/decrypt credentials.

-These passwords are stored in the Windows registry inside the value `SecurityPasswordAES`, we can extract and decrypt them using the known `KEY` & `IV`.
+These passwords are stored in Windows registry inside the value `SecurityPasswordAES` which we can extract and decrypt them using the known `KEY` & `IV`.

 ### Key Points: